devonfw-tutorials/katacoda-scenarios-dev/23_Test-My-Thai-Star_my-thai-star/step2.md

-Clone the Jump The Queue repository.
-You can find it on https://github.com/devonfw/jump-the-queue.
+Clone the My-Thai-Star repository.
+You can find it on https://github.com/devonfw/my-thai-star.

 Please change the folder to &#39;workspaces/main&#39;.